Profit and Loss Statement Examples

 Statement of the Profit and Loss Account

-Thus during the month, the company generated the net income of $15,800 for the month ending on 31st June 2019.
-The above Profit and Loss Statement for the company XYZ ltd is prepared using the Single-step Profit and Loss Statement approach where all the expenses are listed in the statement in major the broad single category without the further division of the categories into the subcategories.
-It is simple and easy to make as a further division of the categories are not required which saves time as well.
+Thus during the month, the company generated a net income of $15,800 for the month ending on June 31, 2019.
+The above Profit and Loss Statement for the company XYZ ltd is prepared using the Single-step Profit and Loss Statement approach, where all the expenses are listed in the statement in major the single broad category without the further division of the categories into the subcategories.
+It is simple and easy to make as a further division of the categories is not required, which saves time as well.

 Company ABC ltd is in the business of manufacturing and selling sports equipment in the market.
 The company has the policy to prepare Profit and Loss Statement after the end of the financial year for the whole year.
-During the year ending 31st December 2018 Company has generated revenue of $ 1000,000 by selling the different types of equipment manufactured by it.
+During the year ending December 31, 2018, the Company has generated revenue of $ 1000,000 by selling the different types of equipment manufactured by it.

-During the year, interest earned by the company on the loan given to other parties was $ 10,500 and interest paid on loan taken was $ 9,100.
+During the year, interest earned by the company on loan given to other parties was $ 10,500, and interest paid on loan taken was $ 9,100.
 Prepare the Profit and Loss Statement for the year ended December 31, 2018, for the company.

 Statement of the Profit and Loss Account

-Thus during the year ending December 31, 2018, the company generated the net income of $178,400.
-The above Profit and Loss Statement for the company ABC ltd is prepared using the Multistep Profit and Loss Statement approach where the categories of the different expenses are subdivided into the category which seems to be more relevant on the basis of its function.
+Thus during the year ending December 31, 2018, the company generated a net income of $178,400.
+The above Profit and Loss Statement for the company ABC ltd is prepared using the Multistep Profit and Loss Statement approach, where the categories of the different expenses are subdivided into the category, which seems to be more relevant on the basis of its function.

 Baker’s is the bakery shop selling bakery items in the town.
 Every year for its record, it prepares the income statement for its shop.
-During the year ending December -2018, total sales of the shop were $ 70,000 and the cost of goods sold was $ 30,000.
+During the year ending December -2018, the total sales of the shop were $ 70,000, and the cost of goods sold was $ 30,000.

-Thus during the month Bakery shop generated the net income of $22,000 for the year.
-The above Profit and Loss Statement is prepared using the Single-step Profit and Loss Statement approach where all the expenses are listed in a broad single category without the further division of the categories into the subcategories.
+Thus during the month, the Bakery shop generated a net income of $22,000 for the year.
+The above Profit and Loss Statement is prepared using the Single-step Profit and Loss Statement approach, where all the expenses are listed in a single broad category without the further division of the categories into the subcategories.